 A high-density road network makes overland transportation easy.
 Taxis, city buses, and sightseeing buses are ready to bring you to everywhere.
-If you prefer driving yourself, rental cars are available - a word of caution though - if possible, avoid the congested overhead roads in the urban area inside the Inner Ring Road during rush hour.
+If you prefer driving yourself, sharing bikes are available - if possible, avoid the congested overhead roads in the urban area inside the Inner Ring Road during rush hour.

 All the transportation methods above accept Public Transportation Card.
 It is advised to prepare one if you plan to stay in the city for a long time.